1) Registration and Payments:

 9) Termination of Group Classes (excluding Yamaha): As per clause 8) Termination of Private Lessons, but no refund will be issued after the 6th group class has taken place.

-10) Termination of Yamaha Group Classes: As per clause 8) Termination of Private Lessons, until 1st May, 2012.
-After 1st May, 2012 no refunds will be issued.
+10) Termination of Yamaha Group Classes: As per clause 8) Termination of Private Lessons, until 1st May, 2015.
+For classes scheduled after 1st May, 2015 no refunds will be issued.

 12) Suspension of Students: Queen's Conservatory of Music reserves the right to suspend students for non-payment of tuition, non-compliance with QCM policy or inappropriate conduct (including unexcused absences).